 Securities.
-Adjustable-rate mortgage securities ("ARM") consist of mortgage certificates secured by ARM loans.
+Adjustable-rate mortgage ("ARM") securities consist of mortgage certificates secured by ARM loans.
 Fixed-rate mortgage securities consist of mortgage certificates secured by mortgage loans that have a fixed rate of interest for at least one year from the balance sheet date.
 Derivative securities are classes of collateralized bonds, mortgage pass-through certificates or mortgage certificates that pay to the holder substantially all interest (i.e., an interest-only security), or substantially all principal (i.e., a principal-only security).
 Residual interests represent the right to receive the excess of (i) the cash flow from the collateral pledged to secure related mortgage-backed securities, together with any reinvestment income thereon, over (ii) the amount required for principal and interest payments on the mortgage-backed securities or repurchase arrangements, together with any related administrative expenses.

 Sale of Securities.
-Proceeds from sales of securities totaled \$20,111 for the six months ended June 30, 2000.
-There was one security sold during the six months ended June 30, 2001 for \$113.
+Proceeds from sales of securities totaled \$20,111 for the nine months ended September 30, 2000.
+Three securities have been sold during the nine months ended September 30, 2001 for aggregate proceeds of \$4,561 and an aggregate loss of \$11.
 See Note 9, Net Gain (Loss) on Sales, Write-downs, Impairment Charges and Litigation for further discussion.

-NOTE 4 - USE OF ESTIMATES
+NOTE 4 -- USE OF ESTIMATES

 Fair Value.
 Dynex REIT uses estimates in establishing fair value for its financial instruments.
 Estimates of fair value for financial instruments may be based on market prices provided by certain dealers.
 Estimates of fair value for certain other financial instruments including collateral for collateralized bonds, are determined by calculating the present value of the projected cash flows of the instruments using appropriate discount rates, prepayment rates and credit loss assumptions.
 Discount rates used are those management believes would be used by willing buyers of these financial instruments at prevailing market rates.
-The discount rate used in the determination of fair value collateral for collateralized bonds at both June 30, 2001 and December 31, 2000 was 16%.
+The discount rate used in the determination of fair value of the collateral for collateralized bonds at both September 30, 2001 and December 31, 2000 was 16%.
 Variations in market discount rates, prepayments rates and credit loss assumptions may materially impact the resulting fair values of the Company's financial instruments.
 In addition to variations in such assumptions, as discussed further in Note 11, due to an adverse ruling rendered by the Commonwealth Court of Pennsylvania on July 5, 2001, the Company's ability to collect certain amounts of interest, fees and costs incurred on its delinquent property tax receivables pledged as collateral for collateralized bonds may be adversely impacted.
-The Company, based on consultation with counsel, reasonably believes that the Appellate Court's decision will ultimately be reversed or that the ultimate outcome of the litigation will not result in a material impact on the carrying value of the delinquent property tax receivables.
+The Company, based on consultation with counsel, reasonably believes that the Appellate Court's decision will ultimately be reversed or that the ultimate outcome of the litigation will not result in a material impact on the carrying value of the related delinquent property tax receivables.